turskain/turskain.github.io/README.md

 MIT License.

 Written by Honko.
 ORAS update by gamut-was-taken.
-SuMo update by Austin.
+USUM update by Austin.
 PS theme by Zarel.
 Other contributions by other people; see the repo's commit history and contributor list for the full list.